-On this day in 1992, Jackie Joyner-Kersee becomes the first woman ever to win two consecutive Olympic gold medals in the heptathlon.
+On August 2, 1992, Jackie Joyner-Kersee becomes the first woman ever to win two consecutive Olympic gold medals in the heptathlon.

 Born and raised in East St. Louis, Jackie Joyner overcame poverty and chronic asthma to win a scholarship to UCLA, where she starred on the basketball and track teams.
 (Jackie was not the only standout athlete in her family: Her brother Al was a six-time NCAA champion in track at Arkansas State University.)
 At her first Olympics in Los Angeles in 1984, the 22-year-old Joyner, running on a sore hamstring, missed the gold in the heptathlon by just five points: She scored a 6,385 to Australian Glynis Nunn’s 6,390.
 The Joyner family was not shut out of gold, however.
 Jackie’s brother Al, who would later marry sprinting sensation Florence Griffith, brought home top honors in the triple jump.

 In 1986, Joyner married UCLA track coach Bob Kersee, who became her trainer.
 Two years later, after winning the 1987 world championships in the long jump and the heptathlon, Joyner-Kersee won gold in both events at the Seoul Olympics.
 Her 7,291 points set a new world record for the heptathlon and her jump of 24’3 ” was a new Olympic best.